 - Spend time in a National Park.
 National parks protect landscapes, coasts, moors, and mountains.
 But they also contain working farms, quaint villages, castles and hundreds of ancient monuments.
-Try hiking the Lakeland fells (a Scandinavian word for hills) in the Lake District or marveling at the mountain views and clear mountain lakes in Snowdonia National Park (which is also full of castles).
-If you go walking on the South Downs’ grass-covered chalk hills, you can often see France across the English Channel.
+Try hiking the Lakeland Fells (fells is a Scandinavian word for hills) in England's Lake District or marveling at the mountain views and clear mountain lakes in Snowdonia National Park in Wales (which is also full of castles).
+Walk through the South Downs’ grass-covered chalk hills.
 There’s skiing in Cairngorm National Park and pleasant walking and cycling trails in Loch Lomond and the Trossachs.
 Each national park offers something different.

 - Shop in traditional markets.
 Some, like the permanent outdoor market in Norwich, or the covered markets in Oxford, Birmingham, and Leeds, haven’t changed much in hundreds of years.
 London has its share of wonderful markets too—from Borough Market for adventurous foodies, to Portobello Road, a vast, heaving antique market that’s a must.